aspose-cells/Aspose.Cells-Doc-md/chinese/reportingservices/getting-started/installation/integrating-manually-with-visual-studio-2005-or-2008-report-designer/_index.zh.md

 {{< /highlight >}}

-1. 授予Aspose.Cells for Reporting Services执行权限：
+1. 授予 Aspose.Cells for Reporting Services 执行权限：
    1. Open C:\Program Files\Microsoft Visual Studio <Version>\Common7\IDE\PrivateAssemblies\RSPreviewPolicy.config
       (where <Version> is “8” for Visual Studio 2005 or “9.0” for Visual Studio 2008) and add the following as the last item in the second to outer <CodeGroup> element (which should be <CodeGroup class="FirstMatchCodeGroup" version="1" PermissionSetName="Execution" Description="This code group grants MyComputer code Execution permission. ">):